aibasel/machetli/docs/extending-machetli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an example, consider a successor generator that simplifies the goal of an SAS\ :sup:`+` task.
+As an example, consider a successor generator that simplifies the goal of an SAS\ :sup:`+` task (this successor generator actually is already implemented but for this example we pretend it isn't).
 We start by importing the necessary classes and constants.

 .. code-block:: python
     :linenos: